dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 ## [Easy Freak - More Love (Performed Live)](https://www.youtube.com/watch?v=no8TGUsa95U&list=PLrr_9HPPROSeFPBpXtJr29ygkFaB_bt8Q)
 📍
 *See this track on our [music map 🗺️]()*
 </center>

+Easy Freak's brings us a carefree summer vibe in this live performance of their EP More Love.
+The band jams as one unit, w

 🕵 Discovered with  views,  likes on Youtube